Guilded-NET/Guilded-NET.github.io/docs/createBotScratch.md

 using GuildedBotClient client = new(auth);
 ```

-Now launching your project using `dotnet run` should not do anything.
-That is because we aren't connecting to Guilded.
-This will be covered in another part.
+Now launching your project using `dotnet run` should not do anything, because client is not connecting to Guilded yet.

 ## Connecting to Guilded

-To connect to Guilded, you can use `await client.ConnectAsync()`{: .language-csharp} asynchronous method.
-There is one problem though, once you use `await client.ConnectAsync()`{: .language-csharp}, the bot will connect to Guilded and program will close seeing that it's done, which will make the bot disconnect.
-It can be solved by using `await Task.Delay(-1)`{: .language-csharp}, which will keep the program running and not close it while the connection with Guilded is still online.
+To connect to Guilded, you can use `await client.ConnectAsync()`{: .language-csharpharp}.
+There is one problem though.
+Once you use `await client.ConnectAsync()`{: .language-csharpharp}, the bot will connect to Guilded and program will close seeing that it's done, which will make the bot disconnect.
+This can be solved by using `await Task.Delay(-1)`{: .language-csharpharp}, which will keep the program running and not close it while the connection with Guilded is still online.
 It will still keep the bot running even if the bot has disconnected from Guilded, so you'll need to use <kbd>CTRL</kbd><kbd>C</kbd> to close the program.

+We'll define new asynchronous method called `RunAsync` to run the bot:

 ```csharp
 // At the very top